Coronavirus: Vaccination Clinic Information

 Before attending for your vaccination, you are asked to read the government provided patient information in the following two links:

-This clinic is for pre-booked patients to receive their 2nd AstraZeneca vaccination.
+This clinic will be for pre-booked patients to receive their 2nd vaccination at Bridport Medical Centre.

 We will also be collecting for "The Cowshed at number 17", Bridport Health and Wellbeing Champions' allotment space behind the medical centre - all donations welcome, look out for the blue buckets!